Skip to main content

 A.R.S. § 14-7407(A)

-For assets transferred during the transferor's lifetime, that date is straightforward: it is the day the asset is transferred into the trust.
-For assets that pass through a will, the date is the testator's date of death, even if estate administration takes months or years to complete.
-And when a third party transfers assets to a fiduciary because of someone's death, the relevant date is the individual's date of death.
+For assets transferred during the transferor's lifetime, that date is the day the asset moves into the trust.
+For assets that pass through a will, the date is the testator's date of death.
+This is true even if estate administration takes months or years to complete.
+When a third party transfers assets to a fiduciary because of someone's death, the relevant date is the individual's date of death.

 When the Income Interest Ends